Mail Code HA

 Franklin Patterson Hall G12

-Susana Loza is an associate professor of critical race, gender and media studies at Hampshire College.
-She received B.A. degrees in political science and psychology from Stanford University, and a Ph.D. in comparative ethnic studies from the University of California at Berkeley.
+Susana Loza received her B.A. degrees in political science and psychology from Stanford University and a Ph.D. in comparative ethnic studies from the University of California at Berkeley.

 She teaches cultural studies, critical race theory, film and media studies, popular music, feminist theory, and ethnic studies.
 Her research interests include the social construction of race and sex in speculative media; power, privilege, and cultural appropriation; gender and ethnic performativity in digital spaces; the politics of sampling and remixing; colonial cosplay in steampunk; the activist potential of social media; and the post-racial turn in popular culture.